anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-03-Author-ML-Experiments-With-Spark-Notebooks.md

 ## 4. Step 1: Preprocessing

 ### 4.1.
+About this step
+We will read customer churn raw source data for model training, in GCS, cleanse/transform and persist to BigQuery for use in the model training step.

+### 4.2.
 Run the pre-processing notebook

-### 4.2.
+### 4.3.
 Review the pre-processed data in BigQuery

-### 4.3.
+### 4.4.
 Visit the Dataproc UI for the session

-### 4.4.
+### 4.5.
 Visit the Spark History Server UI for the session

-### 4.5.
+### 4.6.
 Review the notebook equivalent PySpark script in GCS for this step

 <hr>